atacan/html-swift/README.md

 # HtmlSwift
-Converts a string of Html code to swfit-html code.
+Converts a string of Html code to [BinaryBirds/swfit-html](https://github.com/BinaryBirds/swift-html) code.
 ## Usage
 It is used in this simple macOS app https://github.com/atacan/Dime-a-Dozen
 ## Credits